-STUDENT HANDBOOK

-(Revised Fall 2014)

-RECEIPT FORM
+2013- 2014 STUDENT HANDBOOK RECEIPT FORM

 - 1. The El Camino College Nursing Student Handbook contains information and policy statements that will assist in a student's progress through the nursing program.
 Each generic nursing student will receive a copy of the handbook during the first core nursing course. - 2.
 The student will be held accountable for all policies contained within the handbook. - 3.
 The signature below indicates that the student has received and reviewed a copy of the nursing handbook. - 4.
 The signed receipt form will be collected during the first nursing course. - 5.
-The Student Handbook is revised annually and as needed.
+The Student Handbook is revised annually.
 The student will be informed of the revisions and will be held accountable for all revised policies contained within the revised handbook.

 Signature of Student

 Name (please print)

+rume (preuse print)

 Date

+Namina Carana

 Nursing Course

 Faculty